 From hiking active volcanoes in Italy, to hanging out with Carl Cox backstage of Ultra, to sailing past Richard Branson’s Necker Island in the Caribbean, to throwing down tunes from a catamaran with Goldroom at the foot of the imposing mountains of the Bay Of Kotor in Montenegro, I’ve been so so lucky to see and do so many amazing things.
 When your mode of transport is a yacht, it opens up a whole world of adventure that traditional land based travel can’t access.

-What would you say is your favorite location out of where you work?
+What would you say is your favourite location out of where you work?

 My favourite is a tie between Croatia and British Virgin Islands.
 Croatia has it all.
 It has this spectacular coastline, ancient cities with matching orange roofs, amazing fortified cities and this doesn’t yet mention the music scene and incredible venues.

 British Virgin Islands is simply paradise.
 Those white sand beaches, palm trees and coral reefs are all too dreamy.
 I like rum a lot too, so it’s a good place to be.

 You mention Croatia.
 Why do you think Eastern Europe and Croatia is such a hotspot for music tourism?